John R. Stallings: Mathematical contributions

 Stallings subgroup graphs can also be viewed as finite-state automata and they have also found applications in semigroup theory and in computer science.

 Stallings' foldings method has been generalized and applied to other contexts, particularly in Bass–Serre theory for approximating group actions on trees and studying the subgroup structure of the fundamental groups of graphs of groups.
 The first paper in this direction was written by Stallings himself, with several subsequent generalizations of Stallings' folding methods in the Bass–Serre theory context by other mathematicians.

 Stallings' 1991 paper "Non-positively curved triangles of groups" introduced and studied the notion of a triangle of groups.
-This notion was the starting point for the theory of complexes of groups (a higher-dimensional analog of Bass–Serre theory), developed by André Haefliger and others.Martin R. Bridson, and André Haefliger.
-"Metric spaces of non-positive curvature".
-Grundlehren der Mathematischen Wissenschaften [Fundamental Principles of Mathematical Sciences], 319.
-Springer-Verlag, Berlin, 1999.
+This notion was the starting point for the theory of complexes of groups (a higher-dimensional analog of Bass–Serre theory), developed by André Haefliger and others.
 Stallings' work pointed out the importance of imposing some sort of "non-positive curvature" conditions on the complexes of groups in order for the theory to work well; such restrictions are not necessary in the one-dimensional case of Bass–Serre theory.